ahderman/limette-challenge/README.md

 - Add error handling on read/writes to the DB
 - Add input validation
 - Type as much as possible
+- Add pagination to list of appointments
+- Do not show appointments in the past unless the user wants to

 ## Open questions